-Tuesday, February 20, 2024, at 10 a.m.
+Thursday, February 20, 2025, at 10 a.m.
 (Eastern time)

-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON FEBRUARY 20, 2024
+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON FEBRUARY 20, 2025

-The Annual General and Special Meeting (the "Meeting") of the shareholders (the "Shareholders") of Imaging Dynamics Company Ltd. (the "Corporation") will be held at the offices of the Corporation at Unit 2, 110 Macintosh Blvd, Toronto, ON L4K 4P3 on Tuesday, February 20, 2024 at 10 a.m.
+The Annual General and Special Meeting (the "Meeting") of the shareholders (the "Shareholders") of Imaging Dynamics Company Ltd. (the "Corporation") will be held at the offices of the Corporation at Unit 2, 110 Macintosh Blvd, Toronto, ON L4K 4P3 on Thursday, February 20, 2025 at 10 a.m.
 (Eastern time) in order to:

-- 1. Receive and consider the financial statements for the fiscal year ended December 31, 2022; - 2. to fix the number of directors to be elected at the meeting at five (5); - 3. to elect the directors of the Corporation (the "Board") for the ensuing year; - 4. to approve the re-appointment of KMSS LLP as auditors of the Corporation for the ensuing year, at a remuneration to be fixed by the Board; - 5. to consider, and, if deemed advisable to approve an ordinary resolution to re-approve the stock option plan of the Corporation; - 6. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponements thereof.
+- 1. Receive and consider the financial statements for the fiscal year ended December 31, 2023; - 2. to fix the number of directors to be elected at the meeting at five (5); - 3. to elect the directors of the Corporation (the "Board") for the ensuing year; - 4. to approve the re-appointment of KMSS LLP as auditors of the Corporation for the ensuing year, at a remuneration to be fixed by the Board; - 5. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponements thereof.